-Liquid fish fertilizer is a boon to the home garden but can you compost fish scraps and waste to create your own nutrient rich fish compost?
-The answer to “can you compost fish” is a resounding, “Yes, indeed!”
+Liquid fish fertilizer is a boon to the home garden, but can you compost fish scraps and waste to create your own nutrient rich fish compost?
+The answer is a resounding “Yes, indeed!”
 The process of composting fish is really no different than bread or beer making, relying on much the same microorganisms to turn simple ingredients into a spectacular end result.
 Let’s learn more about how to compost fish scraps.

 About Fish Compost

-If you, a family member or close friend is an avid fisherperson, then you will know that often the general practice is to dump the fish innards or other fish waste back into the aquatic sphere it came from.
+If you, a family member, or a close friend is an avid angler, then you know that often the general practice is to dump the fish innards or other fish waste back into the aquatic sphere it came from.
 The problem with this method of disposal, more specifically in commercial fishing, is that all that waste can damage the ecosystem, disrupting the delicate balance and wreaking havoc with the watery flora and fauna.

 How to Compost Fish Scraps

 Composting fish has long been used by Native Americans when planting fish with corn seeds to encourage maximum yields.
 As such, composting fish does not need to be a complex operation.
-The basic requirements for composting fish are a source of carbon (wood chips, bark, sawdust, etc) and nitrogen, which is where the fish scraps come in to play.
-A simple recipe is 3 parts carbon to 1 part nitrogen.
+The basic requirements for composting fish are a source of carbon (wood chips, bark, sawdust, etc.) and nitrogen, which is where the fish scraps come in to play.
+A simple recipe is three parts carbon to one part nitrogen.

-Other integral factors for composting fish are water and air, about 60% water to 20% oxygen, so aeration is necessary.
-A pH of 6-8.5 is needed and a temperature of 130-150 degrees F. during the decomposition process (at least 130 degrees F. for 3 successive days to kill any pathogens).
+Other integral factors for composting fish are water and air, about 60 percent water to 20 percent oxygen, so aeration is necessary.
+A pH of 6 to 8.5 is needed and a temperature of 130 to 150 degrees F. (54-65 C.) during the decomposition process; at least 130 degrees F. (54 C.) for three successive days to kill any pathogens.

-The size of your compost pile will vary in accordance to available space; however, a minimum recommendation for productive decomposition is 10 cubic feet, or 3 feet x 3 feet x 3 feet.
+The size of your compost pile will vary in accordance to available space, however, a minimum recommendation for productive decomposition is 10 cubic feet, or 3 feet x 3 feet x 3 feet, (0.283 cubic m.).
 A slight odor may accompany the decomposition process, but generally occurs toward the bottom of the pile where it is less likely to offend your delicate nostrils.